 Financial support may also be available through the University's HEI Discretionary and Childcare Fund.

-Glasgow Caledonian University is very proud of its reputation for being supportive, caring and helpful, but we understand university can still be a bit daunting.
+Glasgow Caledonian is very proud of its reputation for being supportive, caring and helpful, but we understand university can still be a bit daunting.
 The Student Wellbeing Team provides a free and confidential advice and support service.
-We understand that good health and positive well-being are vitally important during your studies and, they will not only help improve academic aspects of your life but will also contribute towards a rich and fulfilling student experience.
+We understand that good health and positive well-being are vitally important during your studies and, they'll not only help improve academic aspects of your life but will also contribute towards a rich and fulfilling student experience.

 The team can help with a whole range of concerns and issues including stress, making friends, low mood, homesickness, anxiety, identity issues, relationship issues and mental health difficulties.